Crohn's disease: Endoscopy

 A colonoscopy is the best test for making the diagnosis of Crohn's disease, as it allows direct visualization of the colon and the terminal ileum, identifying the pattern of disease involvement.
 On occasion, the colonoscope can travel past the terminal ileum, but it varies from person to person.
 During the procedure, the gastroenterologist can also perform a biopsy, taking small samples of tissue for laboratory analysis, which may help confirm a diagnosis.
 As 30% of Crohn's disease involves only the ileum, cannulation of the terminal ileum is required in making the diagnosis.
 Finding a patchy distribution of disease, with involvement of the colon or ileum, but not the rectum, is suggestive of Crohn's disease, as are other endoscopic stigmata.
 The utility of capsule endoscopy for this, however, is still uncertain.
-A "cobblestone"-like appearance is seen in approximately 40% of cases of Crohn's disease upon colonoscopy, representing areas of ulceration separated by narrow areas of healthy tissue.
+A 2025 clinical guideline indicated that video capsule endoscopy is a useful adjunct in the diagnosis of people with small bowel Crohn's disease.